 Since the construction industry, especially subcontracting, is such a risky and cash-hungry business, it is very difficult to get capital from traditional banking sources.
 This is especially problematic, and even more true, in a recovering/growth economy.
 Lenders are shying away from construction investments now than ever, and this causes problems.
 Given the above discussion of failure rates, it’s no wonder it’s difficult for subcontractors to secure capital, but the result is that these companies are unable to get capital affordably.
 So when lender funding is required, construction participants find themselves required to pay exorbitant associated costs.

-Public Private Partnership construction projects, commonly referred to as P3 Projects, are rapidly gaining popularity in the construction industry.
+Public-Private Partnership construction projects, commonly referred to as P3 Projects, are rapidly gaining popularity in the construction industry.
 In fact, President Obama just recently took steps to expand the market for P3 transportation projects.
 This national trend means that it’s likely construction companies will be encountering many more P3 Projects soon.

 While the underlying construction tasks performed on a P3 Project will be the same as those on any other project, the regulations, contractual obligations, and legal rights available for protection may be very different.
 P3 projects are not a new project type, they are generally classified, for the purposes of remaining in a secured position, as “actually” either private or public in nature.
 If the underlying project is private in nature, the security availability is generally the same as any other private project – mechanics liens.
 If the underlying project is public in nature, the security availability is generally the same as any other private project – bond claims.

 Just because the underlying nature of the project has been determined, does not mean that a potential claimant may relax, however.
-If a mechanics lien is the appropriate remedy to secure payment, there is a separate question on P3 projects as to what interest the mechanics lien may attach, if any.
+If a mechanics lien is an appropriate remedy to secure payment, there is a separate question on P3 projects as to what interest the mechanics lien may attach, if any.
 It’s unfortunate, but in some instances, this project type can leave project participants with no ability to secure their extensions of credit, making the financially turbulent construction industry even more difficult.

 The construction industry is a difficult industry with high failure rates and quite a bit of financial risk.
 These issues do not go away when the construction economy is growing, and in some cases, can even expand in such a scenario.
 Therefore, prudent parties in the construction industry, should keep these unique risks presented by the construction business in mind, no matter what the current position of their company.
-By spending a little bit of time thoughtfully and truthfully analyzing your business’s susceptibility to the 5 risks outlined above, your company will be better prepared to thrive in the coming year.
+By spending a little bit of time thoughtfully and truthfully analyzing your business’s susceptibility to the three risks outlined above, your company will be better prepared to thrive in the coming year.